 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.

 (c) Cash and Cash Equivalents

-Cash and cash equivalents consist of short-term, highly liquid investments with remaining maturities of three months or less when purchased.
+Cash and cash equivalents consist of short-term money market instruments.